-Research Adviser: Dr Susan Davidson
+Research Manager: Dr Susan Davidson

 Susan helps build and maintain our evidence base for knowledge on ageing, including briefings and evidence reviews, and provides statistical data, fact checking, and literature reviews on a host of topics as needed.
 She is responsible for our online mapping of data and our Research web pages.

 In addition, Susan is an Honourary Research Fellow at Lancaster University’s Centre for Ageing Research.

 José leads Age UK's economic thinking and analysis on public policy issues, delivers research projects on economics and socio-gerontology, and supports colleagues in economic and statistical matters across the Charity.

 Research Manager – Evaluation and Impact: Vinal Karania